jaypipes/procession/docs/user_guide.md

 these concepts.

 A **user** is an identity that is used to log in to a Procession system and perform an action.
 Users can create repositories, push changesets, review other's changesets and create new organizations.

 An **organization** is a collection of users.
 Organizations can have child organizations.
-An organization can have one or more repositories.
+An organization can own one or more repositories.

 ### Managing users